gareththegeek/rollagon/README.md

 Build to run on `node v16`

-`npm install` to install dependencies.
+`npm install` within server and client directories to install dependencies.

 ### Server